iDschepe/http-constants-ts/README.md

 # Standard and common HTTP headers and Mime types

-> current version 1.0.2
+> current version 1.0.3

-Provides standard and common non-standard http headers, mime-types and tracking statuses.
+Provides standard and common non-standard http headers, mime-types, methods, content codings and tracking statuses.

 All headers are capitalized, hence `Access-Control-Request-Method`

 All mime-types are lowercase, hence `video/mpeg`

+All content codings are lowercase, hence `deflate`

 All methods are uppercase, hence `POST`